Kang Jagir

-Kang Jagir is a medium size village in Phillaur tehsil of Jalandhar District of Punjab State, India.
+Kang Jagir ਕੰਗ ਜਾਗੀਰ is a medium size village in Phillaur tehsil of Jalandhar District of Punjab State, India.
 The village is administrated by Sarpanch who is elected representative of the village.
 It is 2.4 km away from Jajja Khurd and 5.5 km away from a main market place in the census town Apra.
 Kang Jagir has its closest postal head office 5.1 km away in Bara Pind.
 The village is 50 km east of Jalandhar, 11.7 km from Phillaur and 124 km away from the state capital Chandigarh.

 Caste

 The village has schedule caste (SC) constitutes 48.17% of total population of the village and it doesn't have any Schedule Tribe (ST) population.

 Education

 The village has a Punjabi Medium, Co-educational primary school (Govt.
 Primary School) and a senior secondary school (Shaheed Baba Deep Singh Senior secondary school).
 The nearest government high school is located in Apra.